-In the following, I will argue that this view of global branching cannot be right.
-First of all, if one accepts the modern formulation of MWI, according to which branching results from decoherence, then clearly Bob does not branch immediately after Alice's measurement, since Bob's state remains the same and it does not decohere after Alice's measurement.
+The modern modern formulation of MWI ties branching to decoherence a process where a system interacts with its environment, erasing quantum coherence.
+Crucially, decoherence is local and gradual; it propagates at finite speeds (typically subluminal) as interactions spread through the environment.
+If one accepts the modern MWI, according to which branching results from decoherence, then clearly Bob does not branch immediately after Alice's measurement, since Bob's state does not decohere after Alice's measurement.
 On this standard view, only after Bob's reduced density matrix becomes a mixed state and also (almost) diagonalized with respect to definite result states, can we say that Bob branches into multiple copies.
+Thus it is obvious that the view of global branching is inconsistent with the standard view that no decoherence no branching.